 A substance or organism originally believed to be a single entity has been reclassified as two or more substances or organisms.

-i For more information, see the SNOMED CT Editorial Advisory Group, Management of Concept Inactivation Confluence page for details on continuing work in this area.
+(i) For more information, see the SNOMED CT Editorial Advisory Group Confluence page, Management of Concept Inactivation for details.